Robodox-599/Pixy/C++/README.md

 #Breakdown of the C++ Code

-**WARNING**: Majority of the code is directly from the arduino code provided by Charmed Labs.
+**ATTENTION**: Majority of the code is directly from the arduino code provided by Charmed Labs.
 Few codes are derived from the arduino code due to incompatabilty to C++ libarary.
 Also, the code still needs some refinement

 ---
 ##Block Struct